colak/txp-media-shortcode/README.md

 5. Embed a local video in diferent formats

-The html5 video tag, allows for the embeding of multible formats to enhance compatibility with the various brousers and computer setups.
+The html5 video tag, allows for the embeding of multiple formats to enhance compatibility with the various brousers and computer setups.
 To embed your videos residing in your installation's files directory, first upload the video files using the same name followed by the extention.
 In your articles call the file name and state the extentions you have encoded those files to.
 (Currently the tag supports  mp4, ogg, mpeg-4, flac, webm).

 `<txp::media from="local_v" media="my_title" mp4 webm />`